remoteoss/ai-agent-toolkit/README.md

 - Update an Expense
 - Update a Time Off request

-For more detailed information, please refer to the [TypeScript package README](./typescript/README.md).
+For more detailed information, please refer to the [TypeScript package README](./typescript/README.md) and the [MCP package README](./mcp/README.md).